znsio/specmatic-documentation/documentation/graphql.md

 ]
 ```

-This file can either be stored in directory that is colocated with the GraphQL SDL file with the naming convention `<GraphQL SDL file without extension>_examples` or alternatively you can pass it as an argument programmatically or through CLI args while running tests or service virtualisation.
+This file can either be stored in a directory that is colocated with the GraphQL SDL file with the naming convention `<GraphQL SDL file without extension>_examples`, or alternatively you can pass it as an argument programmatically or through CLI args while running tests or service virtualisation.

 Let us now take deeper look at the external example format.
 * At the top level we have two YAML root nodes called `request` and `response`
-* `request` can take below params
+* `request` can hold the following keys:
-  * Under `body` you can have either `query`s or `mututation`s with exact values where necessary
+  * `body`: this can contain either `query`s or `mututation`s with exact values where necessary
-  * Under `headers` you can add your `HTTP` headers
+  * `headers`: you can add your `HTTP` headers here
-* `response` accepts a JSON syntax for responses for readability, syntax highlighting and also aid copy and paste of real responses from actual application logs etc.
+* `response` holds responses with JSON syntax for readability, syntax highlighting and also as an aid to copy and paste of real responses from actual application logs etc.

 #### GraphQL Variables

 Specmatic supports usage of GraphQL variables seamlessly.
-You only need to make sure that externalised example is structured such that it uses the actual field values inline instead of variables in the query when using Specmatic GraphQL support for service virtualization.
+You only need to make sure that the externalised example is structured such that it uses the actual field values inline instead of variables in the query.
 Here is an example.

 Say suppose, below request is that is being sent by your GraphQL Consumer to Specmatic GraphQL service virtualization server.